barharding/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+  - This dataset included live campaigns which should have bee

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?
-  - perform a goals analysis on just Theatre kickstarters not just all
+  - perform a goals analysis on just Theatre kickstarters not just all to detemrine if Theatre specific outcomes are similar or dissimilar to all campaigns
+  - Perform a goals analysis on Theatre kickstarts & Goals by country and by year
+  - for the outcomes by launch date it would be effective to show the outcomes as a percentage by month.  when you do this you find that aside from December for all other months the success rate is between 56-66% a range of 10 percent.
+  - identify any outlier data and make decisions about the inclusion of this data
+  -